blackpintz/palette-n-shades/README.md

-A web app from creating palettes of your favorite colors.
+A web app for creating palettes of your favorite colors.